ashleysally00/seo-structured-data-fixes/README.md

 - Adds proper on-page SEO content (H2 titles, H3 bylines, keyword-rich summaries).
 - Improves both visual authority and search authority at the same time.

+  ## Update: Dedicated Google Books Page (UX + SEO)

+To reduce friction for buyers on the main **Books** page, we created a separate internal page for Google Books titles: [/ashley-rice-google-books](/ashley-rice-google-books).

+**Why this matters**
+- Keeps the **Books** page focused on immediate purchase intent (Amazon/B&N links).
+- Provides a home for **translated, out-of-print, and library-only titles** without confusing shoppers.
+- Improves **user experience (UX)** by separating “buy now” vs. “explore more” pathways.
+- Strengthens SEO by giving translated editions and Google Books listings their own structured page.

+On the Books page we added a short inline note:
+“Hey!
+These additional [Ashley Rice titles](/ashley-rice-google-books) are available through the Google Books Library Project.”

 #### Multilingual Books & Alt Text Updates 🌍

 To strengthen SEO and accessibility for translated editions of Ashley Rice’s books, I added: